-Studying the height of the wheat seedlings obtained from the wheat seeds under field experience in the vegetative stage, in march, we observed that the salt treatments significantly reduces growth for entire plant (with 37.5% in comparison with the control lot).
-In case of the seeds pre-treated with 0.05 mM and 0.1 mM SA solution, the negative effect of salt stress was reduced therefore the growth in length was insignificantly reduced in comparison with the control lot, and very significantly increased in comparison with salt stress lot. (table 1 and fig.1).
-We can observed that treatement with 0.1 mM SA solution determine increasing of growth parameters of wheat seedlings.
+Studying the height of the wheat seedlings obtained from the wheat seeds under field experience in the vegetative stage in March, we observed that the salt treatments significantly reduced growth for the entire plant (with 37.5% in comparison with the control lot).
+In case of the seeds pre-treated with 0.05 mM and 0.1 mM SA solution, the negative effect of salt stress was reduced; therefore, the growth in length was insignificantly reduced in comparison with the control lot, and very significantly increased in comparison with salt stress lot.
+(Table 1 and fig.1).
+We could observe that treatment with 0.1 mM SA solution determined an increase in the growth parameters of wheat seedlings.

-The lowest leaf area were obtained again for salt stressed wheat seedling.
-The treatement with 0.05 mM SA solution and 0.1 mM SA solution significantly reduced the negative effect of salinity.
+The lowest leaf area was obtained again for salt stressed wheat seedling.
+The treatment with 0.05 mM SA solution and 0.1 mM SA solution significantly reduced the negative effect of salinity.
 Similar effect was obtained by Gholinezhad et al, 2009 in case of water deficit stressed sunflower seedlings.

-Photosynthetic rate (PR) and stomatal conductance (SC) were very significantly reduced with adition of 0.2 M NaCl. (tabel 1, fig.1).
-Brugnolli and Lauteri in 1990, studied the effects of salinity on stomatal conductance and photosynthetic capacity, of salt-tolerant (Gossypium hirsutum 1.) and salt-sensitive (Phaseolus vulgaris 1.)
-C3 non-halophytes and found that assimilation rate and stomatal conductance always declined when cotton and bean plants were exposed to salinity.
+Photosynthetic rate (PR) and stomatal conductance (SC) were very significantly reduced with the addition of 0.2 M NaCl.
+(Table 1, fig.1).
+In 1990 Brugnolli and Lauteri studied the effects of salinity on stomatal conductance and photosynthetic capacity, of salt-tolerant (Gossypium hirsutum 1.) and salt-sensitive (Phaseolus vulgaris 1.)
+C3 non-halophytes and found that the assimilation rate and stomatal conductance always declined when cotton and bean plants were exposed to salinity.

-Salicylic acid treatement can improve photosynthetic capacity in wheat under salt stress.
-SA treated plants had significantly higher photosynthetic rate and stomatal conductance in comparison with salt stressed plantles.
-Therefore, the highest value for the photosynthetic rate and stomatal conductance was obtained in case of treatement with 0.1 mM SA solution (with 46.7% for PR and 75% for SC, higher in comparison with the salt stressed lot).
+Salicylic acid treatment can improve photosynthetic capacity in wheat under salt stress.
+SA treated plants had significantly higher photosynthetic rate and stomatal conductance in comparison with salt stressed plantlets.
+Therefore, the highest value for the photosynthetic rate and stomatal conductance was obtained in the case of treatment with 0.1 mM SA solution (with 46.7% for PR and 75% for SC, higher in comparison with the salt stressed lot).

-Table 1.
+Table 1

-Estimative mean values for plant characteristic of the salt stressed wheat (Triticum aestivum cv Crişana) seedling with or without treatment with different concentration salicylic acid solutions in comparison with the same parameters of the control lot.the measurment were taken in march (vegetative stage) before the straw formation.
+Estimative mean values for plant characteristic of the salt stressed wheat (Triticum aestivum cv Crişana) seedling with or without treatment with different concentration salicylic acid solutions in comparison with the same parameters of the control lot.
+The measurements were taken in March (vegetative stage) before the straw formation.

-Treatment Plant Leaf area PR SC

-height (cm) mm2/plant $(\mu mol CO_2 m^{-2} s^{-1})$ $(mol m^{-2} s^{-1})$

-С 21±3 2148±136.5 12.09±0.95 0.19±0.002

-S 1 13.33±0.57 722±3 5.73±0.67 0.08±0.001

-S 2 18.33±2.08 ns 1513±45 7.57±0.22 0.13±0.004

-S 3 20.61±1.52 2004±69.8 8.41±0.58 0.14±0.01

-ns ns

-p>0.05= non-significant; p<0.05=\ significant; p<0.01=\\\ distinctly significant; p<0.001=\\\ very significant in comparison with control lot.
+Treatment Plant Leaf area PR SC height (cm) mm2/plant $(\mu mol CO_2 m^{-2} s^{-1})$ $(mol m^{-2} s^{-1})$ С 21±3 2148±136.5 12.09±0.95 0.19±0.002 $\mathbf{S}1$ 13.33±0.57 722±3 5.73±0.67 0.08±0.001 $S_2$ 18.33±2.08 ns 1513±45 7.57±0.22 0.13±0.004 $S_3$ 20.61±1.52 ns 2004±69.8 ns 8.41±0.58 $0.14{\pm}0.01$ p>0.05= non-significant; p<0.05=\ significant; p<0.01=\\ distinctly significant; p<0.001=\\\ very significant in comparison with control lot.

-Studying the content of chlorophyllian pigment (chlorophyll a and b) and carotenoids on the $3^{rd}$ leaves of the wheat seedlings obtained from each experimental variant, we observed that salt stress decrease the assimilatory pigments content (with 3.9% for chlorophyll a, 4.53% for chlorophyll b and with 7.6% for carotenoids in comparison with the control lot).
-Similar results were obtained by Kaydan et al (2007), they observed that under the influence of salinity the photosynthetic pigments greatly decreased.
-El Tayeb, in 2005, found that chlorophyll a, b and carotenoids decreased significantly in NaCl treated plants in comparison to controls of barley plants.
-Sinha et al pointed out that chlorophyll and carotenoid contents of maize leaves were increased upon treatment with SA.
+Studying the content of chlorophyll pigment (chlorophyll a and b) and carotenoids on the 3rd leaves of the wheat seedlings obtained from each experimental variant, we observed that salt stress decrease the assimilatory pigments content (by 3.9% for chlorophyll a, 4.53% for chlorophyll b and by 7.6% for carotenoids in comparison with the control lot).
+Similar results were obtained by Kaydan et al. (2007), who observed that the photosynthetic pigments greatly decreased under the influence of salinity.
+El Tayeb, in 2005, found that chlorophyll a, b and carotenoids decreased significantly in NaCl treated plants in comparison to control samples of barley plants.
+Sinha et al. pointed out that chlorophyll and carotenoid contents of maize leaves were increased upon treatment with SA.